devwarrior777/atomicswap/libs/protobind/README.md

 A `jsgen` tool will make javascript source bindings in the `./python/` folder

-Other langauges are shown in the `example_gen` file
+Other language generation protoc parameters are shown in the `example_gen` file

 You will need the `protoc-XXX.zip` compiler at: https://github.com/protocolbuffers/protobuf/releases